 PLEASE BE AWARE: The guest Orientation program will run the length of the student program but students and guests will not attend all presentations together.
 The program is not designed for young children.

 ON CAMPUS ACCOMMODATIONS ARE FOR STUDENTS ONLY ATTENDING ORIENTATION MAY-JULY.
-The on-campus overnight accommodations fee includes a two-night stay in Lake Claire Community, the night before and during Orientation.
+When registering for Orientation, if space is available, you will be given the option to register for overnight on-campus accommodations in the Lake Claire Community for the nights before and during Orientation.
+You may choose to stay one, two, or no nights on campus.
 Overnight Accommodations are limited.
 Once the residence hall is full there will not be an option to register for overnight accommodations.

 Due to space limitations, we are UNABLE to provide overnight accommodations to guests of students attending Orientation.
 If you or your family members need to make your own arrangements for overnight accommodations there are many local hotels in close proximity to UCF.
 More information about local hotels can be found on our Parents page.